vedantchandra/wdtools/docs/spectrum.rst

 Continuum-Normalizing Balmer Lines
 ####################################

-Continuum-normalizing white dwarf spectra is a challenging task due to the strength of the Balmer absorption lines. :cite:`Bergeron1995` and subsequent studies propose normalizing each Balmer line individually using the sum of Gaussian functions.
+Continuum-normalizing white dwarf spectra is a challenging task due to the strength of the Balmer absorption lines.
+Past studies propose normalizing each Balmer line individually using the sum of Gaussian functions.
 We adapt this approach to fit the sum of a linear function and Voigt function to the spectrum around each Balmer line, and then divide out the linear component to obtain the continuum-normalized spectrum for each absorption line.
 We concatenate these normalized lines into a discontinuous spectrum that can be fitted with the ``wdtools.GFP`` routines.